parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 </html>
 ```

 It's a pretty standard HTML page, except for the Handlebars tags in `{{ }}`.
-Anything in those tags will be replaced by content from your templates.
+These are placeholders that will be replaced by actual content in the static output.
 For example, we want the name of our website in our page's `<title>`, along with the title of the article.

-Remember we already defined the site name in `build.js` as a global metadata, like so:
+Remember we already defined the site name in `build.js` as global metadata, like so:

 ```javascript
 // ...